bml3mk5/EmuB-6892/src/docs/readme_mac_cocoa.txt

 ● クレジット

   SDL:
-  Simple DirectMedia Layer is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.
-It is used by video playback software, emulators, and popular games.
+  The Simple DirectMedia Layer (SDL for short) is a cross-platform library designed to make it easy to write multi-media software, such as games and emulators.
     http://www.libsdl.org/

   SDL_ttf:
   This library allows you to use TrueType fonts to render text in SDL applications.

-  SDL_net:
-  This is an example portable network library for use with SDL.

   freetype2:
   FreeType 2 is a software font engine that is designed to be small, efficient,